Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Photometric redshift errors

 In this section, we investigate both the effects of photometric redshift errors on cosmological constraints obtained from nulling and the ability of nulling in helping to control these systematics.

-\subsection{Mean Redshift Errors}
+\subsection{Mean redshift errors}

-The mean redshift errors are the $10$ parameters $\zb{i}$ where $1 \leq i \leq 10$ that appear\footnote{Let us remind that the method is insensitive to small variation of the redshift distribution of the low redshift galaxy samples.} in Eq.~\eqref{eq:photoprob}.
+The mean redshift errors correspond to the $10$ parameters $\zb{i}$ where $1 \leq i \leq 10$ that appear\footnote{Let us remind the reader that the method is insensitive to small variation of the redshift distribution of the low-redshift galaxy samples.} in Eq.~\eqref{eq:photoprob}.
 Until now, all of these were fixed to $0$.
-In this section, we add $10$ parameters to the system by considering the photometric mean redshift errors for source redshift distribution.
+In this section, we add $10$ parameters to the system by considering the photometric mean redshift errors for the redshift distributions of the sources.
 The effect of having $\zb{i} \neq 0$ will mainly be a translation of the distribution of sources in bin $i$.
 This will affect the lensing kernel and thus the nulled lensing kernel by modifying its support.
-Such modification could break nulling and we should then be able to detect it.
-Thus, we will investigate the effect of this systematic effect using Fisher formalism and MCMC tests.
-The nulling coefficients will still be computed for $\zb{}=0$ but we will consider the variations of $\mathcal{C}^{\kappa {\rm g}}_{ji}(\ell)$ with $\zb{}$ such that
+Such a modification could break nulling, and we should then be able to detect it.
+Thus, we investigate the effect of this systematic using Fisher formalism and MCMC tests.
+The nulling coefficients will still be computed for $\zb{}=0$, but we will consider the variations of $\mathcal{C}^{\kappa {\rm g}}_{ji}(\ell)$ with $\zb{}$ such that

+However, one should be aware of the difference between $\sigma_z$ defined in Sec.~\ref{sssec:sources}, which gives the photometric redshift precision for one galaxy and the mean redshift shift or uncertainty $z_b$ on a redshift bin.
+Indeed, due to standard error reduction when averaging on large samples, the latter tends to be $1$ order of magnitude smaller than $\sigma_z$.
+This is the case in KiDS for which the mean redshift errors are known with precision better than $10^{-2}$ as shown in Ref.~\cite{Hildebrandt:2020rno}.
+Euclid's requirement is a $10^{-3}$ precision on mean redshift shifts \cite{EUCLID:2011zbd}.